xtrahue/Bank_Network/README.md

 # Bank_Network
-Design and implementation of a banking network using Cisco packet tracer.
+Design of a banking network using Cisco packet tracer.

 <----About----->
 The Bank has three floors.